NickAger/nickager.github.io/_posts/2011-03-18-Administrating-Gemstone-with-topaz.md

 layout: post
 ---

-Some examples of using `topaz` (command-line Smalltalk!) - its often easier than using `Gemtools` for administration work on a remote machine.
+Some examples of using `topaz` - Gemstone's command-line - (command-line Smalltalk!) - its often easier than using `Gemtools` for administration work on a remote machine.

 #### Example 1
 ```